 2. The best way to store your paddle board

 Paddle board storage is inevitable.
 Whether you’re storing your SUP for the winter or just a few days during the warmer months, a paddle board bag will ensure that your paddle board stays safe while in storage.
-Here’s a few reasons why a paddle board bag is great for storing your SUP:
+Here are a few reasons why a paddle board bag is great for storing your SUP:

 - All paddle board bags have extra padding which gives you peace of mind that if something were to fall on it in storage, no damage would occur

-We have plenty of information about How to Store Your Board and after reading about the importance of a standup paddle board bag, it will be clear that a paddle board bag is mandatory for helping your SUP live a long and healthy life.
+We have plenty of information about How to Store Your Board, and after reading about the importance of a standup paddle board bag, it will be clear that a paddle board bag is mandatory for helping your SUP live a long and healthy life.
 There are, however, a few tips and tricks you need to be aware of before storing your paddle board in a SUP bag.

 3. The best way to protect your paddle board from the sun

-Paddle boarding on a sunny day is highly encouraged, but leaving your SUP on land exposed directly in the sun is not.
+Paddle boarding on a sunny day is highly encouraged, but leaving your SUP on land exposed directly to the sun is not.
 If your paddle board is left in the sun for a long period of time it can cause your epoxy SUP to delaminate and make the colors fade.
 Leaving your inflatable SUP in the sun for a long period of time could potentially pop your board and fade its colors.